vikinganalytics/mvg/docs/source/content/features/label_propagation.md

 For code example see the ["Labeling and Label Propagation"](../examples/7-labeling.ipynb) example.

-1. Identify the request_id of a successful ModeId analysis.
+1. Identify the `request_id` of a successful ModeId analysis.

-2. Request an analysis for the source and pass the request_id as a analysis parameter.
+2. Request an analysis for the source and pass the `request_id` as an analysis parameter.

 3. Read the results (see below).